Preventing Water Pollution

 Ground and surface waters are monitored routinely to detect any possible landfill contaminants.
 Both the State and Federal regulations require that groundwater and surface water be monitored throughout the active life and post-closure period of the landfill to protect any drinking water wells.

 Groundwater monitoring wells are installed to a depth below the groundwater surface so the water can be sampled and tested for the presence of landfill-related chemicals.
-Ground and surface water is sampled at locations upstream and downstream of the landfill.
+Groundwater and surface water is sampled at locations upstream and downstream of the landfill.

 Protecting Drinking Water Sources